ravenac95/virtstrap-core/README.rst

 with Leopard's version of libedit.
 However, installing readline via ``easy_install`` is the only way to get it to work (oddly enough it won't work through a pip installation).
-So this forced me to come up with a solution that would solve my problem with both buildout and virtualenv+pip.
+So this forced me to come up with a solution that would solve my problems of repeatability and flexibility.

 The result is virtstrap.